Increase in cohabitation leaves many without legal protection

 Married couples remain the most common type of family but there has been a dramatic increase in cohabitation.
 This can leave many without legal…

-The Office for National Statistics released a bulletin this Autumn (2016) entitled Families and Households in the UK: 2016, illustrating trends in living arrangements in the UK including families (with and without dependent children), people living alone and people in shared accommodation, broken down by size and type of household.
+The Office for National Statistics released a bulletin in Autumn (2017) entitled Families and Households in the UK: 2017, illustrating trends in living arrangements in the UK including families (with and without dependent children), people living alone and people in shared accommodation, broken down by size and type of household.

 Key findings include: